Skip to main content

-The Consumer Response Unit investigates consumer complaints for FDIC-supervised banks, analyzes complaint data to identify trends, serves as a resource for examination staff, and educates consumers about consumer protection laws.
-The consumer complaints process graphic and important topics below describe the necessary information prior to submitting your complaint to FDIC.
+The Consumer Response Unit of the FDIC National Center for Consumer and Depositor Assistance investigates consumer complaints involving FDIC-supervised banks, analyzes complaint data to identify trends and emerging issues, serves as a resource for examination staff, and educates consumers about consumer protection laws.
+The following information provides an overview of the FDIC’s consumer complaint process and describes information needed for the Consumer Response Unit to properly review and respond.

 How do I identify and contact my Bank's regulator?